2022-23 Edition

 Asian American Studies, M.A.
 (4+1)

-All students wishing to participate in the program should first meet with the Director of Graduate Study to discuss eligibility and coursework opportunities.
+All students wishing to participate in the program should first meet with the Academic Program Coordinator to discuss eligibility and coursework opportunities.
 In order to be considered admissible, at minimum, students must meet the following criteria:

-• Set up an advising appointment with the Humanities Assistant Director of Graduate Study.
+• Set up an advising appointment with the Academic Program Coordinator.

 • Complete an online graduate application through UCI Graduate Division.